MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 | ![Manageability](media/storage-spaces-direct-in-windows-server-2016/manageability-icon.png) | **Manageability**.
 Use [Storage QoS Controls](../storage-qos/storage-qos-overview.md) to keep busy VMs in check with minimum and maximum per-VM IOPS limits.
 The [Health Service](../../failover-clustering/health-service-overview.md) provides continuous built-in monitoring and alerting.
 New APIs make it easy to collect rich, cluster-wide performance and capacity metrics. |
 | ![Scalability](media/storage-spaces-direct-in-windows-server-2016/scalability-icon.png) | **Scalability**.
 Go up to 16 servers and over 400 drives, for up to 1 petabyte (1,000 terabytes) of storage per cluster.
 To scale out, add more drives or add more servers; Storage Spaces Direct automatically onboards new drives and begin using them.
 Storage efficiency and performance improve predictably at scale. |

-## When to use Storage Spaces Direct?
+## When to use it?

-Storage Spaces Direct gives you the flexibility to scale out your network storage capacity whenever you want.
-You can add more drives or add more servers to expand your storage capacity, keeping your data secured and accessible at all times.
+Storage Spaces Direct provides an ideal network storage solution when you want to:

+- Scale up or scale out your network storage capacity.
+You can add more drives or add more servers to expand your network storage capacity, still keeping your data secured and accessible.
 If a drive within the storage pool fails or the entire node goes offline, all data stays online and accessible.
-The storage pool resembles a network share to your network users, and they don't need to worry about the physical location of their stored data.
-This provides an ideal storage solution when you want to share same set of data at the same time at different company locations.
+- Share the same set of data from different locations at the same time.
+The storage pool that Storage Spaces Direct creates looks and acts like a network share.
+Your network users can access the stored data anytime from any location, without worrying about the physical location of their stored data.
+- Use a mix of storage media.
+With Storage Spaces Direct, you can combine different types of storage media in your server cluster to form the software-defined storage pool.
+The software automatically decides which media to use based on data—stores all active data on faster media and other infrequently used data on slower media.

-## Storage Spaces Direct deployment options
+## Deployment options

+You can deploy Storage Spaces Direct by connecting the servers in the cluster over Ethernet.
+The servers in the cluster can have traditional drive types, such as PMem (persistent memory), NVMe (non-volatile memory express), SSD (solid-state drive), and HDD (hard disk drive).
+For more information about the minimum hardware requirements for Storage Spaces Direct, see [Storage Spaces Direct hardware requirements](storage-spaces-direct-hardware-requirements.md).

 Storage Spaces Direct supports the following two deployment options: